awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

    + If your default or current endpoint type is regional and you want to change it to global:

      ```
-     kubectl annotate serviceaccount -n kube-system aws-node \
+     kubectl annotate serviceaccount -n kube-system aws-node eks.amazonaws.com/sts-regional-endpoints=false
-     eks.amazonaws.com/sts-regional-endpoints=false
      ```

-     If your application is explicitly making requests to AWS STS global endpoints and you do not override the default behavior of using regional endpoints in Amazon EKS `1.22` and later clusters, then requests fail with an error\.
+     If your application is explicitly making requests to AWS STS global endpoints and you don't override the default behavior of using regional endpoints in Amazon EKS `1.22` and later clusters, then requests fail with an error\.
 For more information, see [Pod containers receive the following error: `An error occurred (SignatureDoesNotMatch) when calling the GetCallerIdentity operation: Credential should be scoped to a valid region.`](troubleshooting_iam.md#security-iam-troubleshoot-wrong-sts-endpoint)\.

-     If you are using [IAM roles for service accounts](iam-roles-for-service-accounts.md) to generate pre\-signed S3 URLs in your application running in pods' containers, the format of the URL for global endpoints is similar to the following example:
+     If you're using [IAM roles for service accounts](iam-roles-for-service-accounts.md) to generate pre\-signed S3 URLs in your application running in pods' containers, the format of the URL for global endpoints is similar to the following example:

      ```
      https://bucket.s3.amazonaws.com/path?...&X-Amz-Credential=your-access-key-id/date/us-west-2/s3/aws4_request&...